Estate Planning is For Everyone

 - You will never receive a bill for a 15-minute phone call to your Attorney.

-- We provide a no-fee review of your plan every three years!
+- We provide a no-fee review of your plan every three years to ensure your plan continues to reflect your needs.

-- We ensure that, after you pass, your business is handled the way you would have chosen.
+- We ensure that, after you pass, your estate is handled the way you would have chosen.

-- We want our clients to feel comfortable reaching out to us.
+- We want our clients to feel comfortable reaching out to us as much as they need.

-- Your plan should grow and change with you.
+- Your plan should grow and change with you; we encourage ongoing communications.

 In the case of your incapacity or death, who would you choose as your children’s guardians?
 Is it possible that your family would fight over their custody?
 Would the ultimate guardian know the goals and values you want to instill in your children?
 Would the guardian handle your money on behalf of your children in the way you would have, with the same goals in mind, and prevent your children from having full access to their inheritance at 18?